Düsseldorf: Demographics

-With a population of 612,178 within the city boundaries (31 December 2015), Düsseldorf is Germany's seventh largest city.
+With a population of 653,253 within the city boundaries (31 December 2022), Düsseldorf is Germany's sixth largest city.
 Its population surpassed the threshold of 100,000 inhabitants during the height of industrialisation in 1882, and peaked at just over 705,000 in 1962.
-The city then began to lose residents with many moving into neighbouring municipalities.
+The city then began to lose residents, with many moving into neighbouring municipalities.
 However, since the late 1990s, the city's population has been slowly rising again.